 This is the age to lay a great foundation that cultivates interest and excitement for the history of God’s world.
 But again, be careful about buying too much curriculum.
 It’s easy to weave these topics into your day using great read-alouds or short simple studies.
 I would also recommend the use of audiobooks.

 Have each child keep a notebook and draw or write about what you read or where your family visits.
-Make sure you take lots of field trips!
-Visiting the local library, police station, or a local ethnic grocery store definitely count.
+Again, make sure you take lots of field trips!
+Visiting the local library, police station, or a local ethnic grocery store definitely counts.

 Another favorite is the timeline song from Classical Conversations.
 We love to sing this song!
 I don’t make my kids memorize it, but the names and dates in the song are helpful for them to remember as they get older.

 Introducing kids to these missionary books kids love is truly my favorite way to foster a love for social studies.
 Learning about the lives of these heroes of the faith teaches us about geography, culture, events, and faith.
 There is so much good stuff in there it’s hard not to love them!